Workplace Benefits

 How does a dependent care FSA work?

-What is the dependent care FSA limit?
+What is the 2025 dependent care FSA contribution limit?

 What happens if I don’t use all my account funds during the year?

-It’s up to your provider whether your DC-FSA balance carries over to the next year.
 Typically, funds aren’t allowed to roll over year-to-year, and it's recommended you use your savings before the year is over.

-Be sure to check with your FSA provider to better understand how these policies apply to your account.
+Not all employers allow this grace period, so be sure to check with your FSA provider to better understand how these policies apply to your account.

 What happens if I change jobs, lose my job, or retire?